-We didn’t find the trail to be so challenging, just needed to pay attention of our footsteps.
+We didn’t find the trail to be so challenging, just needed to pay attention to our footsteps.
 But for those who have never been through any sort of trail or trek, a guide should be considered.
-Most of the trail is easy to get along but does have parts which some may find tricky.
+Most of the trail is easy to get along but does have parts that some may find tricky.
 Parts of the trek are over bamboo bridges and makeshift ladders.
 Closer to the foot you will need to pass through a stream of water with slippery parts and loose rocks.

 Therefore if you are up to a challenge and pay attention you will be alright.
 If unsure or need someone that can help in the difficult parts get a guide.
-A guide will help point out best photographic points and help you get to Goa Tetes caves which can be tricky to find.
+A guide will help point out the best photographic points and help you get to Goa Tetes caves which can be tricky to find.

 Save this page on Pinterest for later!